LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

       problem is to be used initially  for the next problem.

-.. c:function:: int KINSetNoResMon(void * kin_mem, booleantype noNNIResMon)
+.. c:function:: int KINSetNoResMon(void * kin_mem, sunbooleantype noNNIResMon)

    The function :c:func:`KINSetNoResMon` specifies whether or not the nonlinear residual monitoring scheme is used to control Jacobian updating